 If you haven’t explored Latta Nature Preserve yet, you have a lot to discover.
 The trails that we are sharing here are just a small part of the trails throughout the 1,460 acres of Latta Nature Preserve.
 In all, there are 10.81 miles of trails, 6.81 miles of which are hiking and equestrian trails, and 4 miles of which are just for hiking.

-Also in Latta Nature Preserve are the Latta Nature Center, the Carolina Raptor Center, where you can meet birds of prey and learn about the center’s work to rehabilitate them, and Historic Latta Plantation, a preserved home and farm that offer tours and historical interpretations.
+Also in Latta Nature Preserve are Quest (the new nature center), the Carolina Raptor Center, where you can meet birds of prey and learn about the center’s work to rehabilitate them, and kayak launch sites.

 Latta Nature Preserve is on the shores of Mountain Island Lake, and Mountain Island Lake’s waters offer stunning, peaceful views from the trail, as well as opportunities to fish and to kayak.
 There are several launch points for kayaks in the nature preserve.

 All the nature preserves in Mecklenburg County host frequent events, including hikes, fitness classes, nature classes, art activities and more.
 You can find a description of the nature preserves and the events they host here.

 You can find a map of all the trails at Latta Nature Preserve, as well as descriptions of each, here.